Joshhong30s/01-Portfolio/blogposts/reacttable.md

 date: '2023-04-18'
 ---

 I use React Table for table components.
-There are also other table solutions like MUI and AntDesign there, but React Table seems to be the most popular and it's style-free for me to integrate my themes and Tailwind CSS.
+There are also other table solutions like MUI and Data-grid there, but React Table seems to be the most popular and it's style-free for user to integrate themes and Tailwind CSS.
 Let's get to it.

 ## Step 1: Install React Table